Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 - `challengeDescription`: A description of what makes the challenge a challenge. *You will need to implement these elsewhere.* It can also be a function that returns updating text.
 Can use basic HTML.

 - `goalDescription`: A description of the win condition for the challenge.
 It can also be a function that returns updating text.
 Can use basic HTML.
-(Optional if using the old goal system)
+(Optional if using the old goal system.)

 - `canComplete()`: A function that returns true if you meet the win condition for the challenge.
 Returning a number will allow bulk completing the challenge.
-    (Optional if using the old goal system)
+(Optional if using the old goal system).

 - `rewardDescription`: A description of the reward's effect. *You will also have to implement the effect where it is applied.* It can also be a function that returns updating text.
 Can use basic HTML.